77 High Street

 However, following extensive media coverage, a review of the case was instigated by the Government which found the original disciplinary proceedings to have been "blatantly unsafe, unsound and inadequate", and after further investigation fresh disciplinary proceedings were instituted.
 It was appreciated that the Claimants were likely to feel aggrieved about this, because the further investigations were into matters known at the time of the original investigations, but the investigators considered that those proceedings were “so indicative of flawed judgment that they cannot be allowed to pass."

 As a result of the fresh disciplinary proceedings, the Claimants were summarily dismissed, and they sued for unfair dismissal.
 The main argument relied on by the Claimants was that the doctrine of res judicata prevented the re-opening of a matter where a decision has already been pronounced by a judge or other tribunal with jurisdiction but the Court of Appeal held that these legal concepts do not apply to internal disciplinary proceedings.
 The claims for unfair dismissal were rejected.

-If you wish to discuss any employment problem please contact Janet Long by email to email@example.com.
+If you wish to discuss any employment problem please call us on 020 8658 3922 or contact us by email to firstname.lastname@example.org.
 The contents of this article are intended for general information only.
 It is not a substitute for legal advice, and shall not be deemed to be or constitute legal advice.
 We therefore cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 We will, however, be pleased to advise you on the specific facts of your case